-In addition to Entell, at March 31, 1999, the Company's other significant unconsolidated affiliates were BEF, MBA, EPIK, BRF, Tri-States and Wilprise.
+At June 30, 1999, the Company's significant unconsolidated affiliates were BEF, MBA, EPIK, BRF, Tri-States, Wilprise, and Entell.
 BEF owns the MTBE production facility operated by the Company at its Mont Belvieu complex.
 MBA owns a 50% interest in a NGL fractionation facility at the Company's Mont Belvieu complex.
 EPIK owns a refrigerated NGL marine terminal loading facility located on the Houston ship channel.
 An expansion of EPIK's NGL marine terminal loading facility is under way and is scheduled for completion in the fourth quarter of 1999.
-BRF owns a NGL fractionation facility which is under construction in Louisiana.
-This facility is expected to begin operations in the second quarter of 1999.
-Tri-States owns a NGL pipeline in Louisiana, Mississippi, and Alabama which became operational on March 26, 1999.
+BRF owns a NGL fractionation facility in Louisiana.
+This facility is expected to begin operations in August 1999.
+Tri-States owns a NGL pipeline in Louisiana, Mississippi, and Alabama which became operational in March 1999.
 Wilprise owns a NGL pipeline in Louisiana.
-Management anticipates that the Wilprise pipeline will become operational in the second quarter of 1999 in conjunction with the availability of product and the startup of the BRF fractionation facility.
+Management anticipates that the Wilprise pipeline will become fully operational in the third quarter of 1999 in conjunction with the startup of the BRF fractionation facility.